Part 1. Bread and Roses…and Coffee too!

 18 November 1986: Settling into our new home in the mountains

 We have been warned not to have our photos taken holding the guns of the militia; this is to avoid giving credence to accusations that we are being trained as guerrillas to start a revolution back in the UK!”
-Margaret Thatcher was the UK Prime Minister at the time.
+[Margaret Thatcher, a staunch ally of US president Ronald Reagan, was the UK Prime Minister at the time].

 We are staying in a cramped hostel, five bunk beds in a dormitory.
 We have had a briefing with CNASP (the government institution responsible for liaising with international solidarity organisations).
 We leave for the mountains tomorrow where we will be working on an UPE (state farm) called San Jose, 6km from Matagalpa.